NirmalAriyathilake/formatted_text/README.md

 ## Note

-* All formatter patterns must be distinctive
+- All formatter patterns must be distinctive
-* Child patterns which are already applied will be consider as normal text
+- Child patterns which are already applied will be considered normal text
-* Child styles should be able to merged with parent styles
+- Child styles should be able to merge with parent styles

 ## Issues